Image

 Headlines:

 • **Boosting Productivity with Color**: A UK study finds that using calming colors on office walls can reduce stress and improve employee focus.
 (Source: “Calming Colors Can Improve Office Productivity, Study Finds”, BBC News) • **The Power of Color in Employee Engagement**: Research shows that a well-designed workspace with vibrant colors can increase employee satisfaction and engagement by up to 25%.
 (Source: “The Impact of Color on Employee Engagement”, Harvard Business Review) • **Designing for Wellbeing: A New Era of Office Spaces**: As workplace wellbeing becomes a top priority, designers are incorporating natural light, green spaces… and calming colors to create a healthier and happier work environment.
 (Source: “The Future of Work: Designing for Wellbeing”, The Guardian) • **The Science of Color in Marketing**: A study reveals that the colors used in brand marketing can significantly influence consumer emotions and purchasing behavior.
 (Source: “The Psychology of Color in Marketing”, Forbes) • **Transforming Workplace Culture through Design**: A new book highlights the importance of intentional design in shaping office culture, from color schemes to layout, to boost employee morale and productivity.
 (Source: “Transforming Workplace Culture through Design”, The New York Times) • **The Benefits of Biophilic Design in Offices**: Research shows that incorporating natural elements and colors into office design can improve air quality, “reduce stress.”.. and boost employee well-being.
-(Source: “The Benefits of Biophilic Design”, Architect Magazine) • **The Role of Color in Brand Identity**: A brand strategist emphasizes the importance of color in creating brand’s visual identity, “citing how specific colors can evoke emotions and associations in consumers.”
+(Source: “The Benefits of Biophilic Design”, Architect Magazine) • **The Role of Color in Brand Identity**: A brand strategist emphasizes the importance of color in creating a brand’s visual identity, “citing how specific colors can evoke emotions and associations in consumers.”
 (Source: “The Power of Color in Brand Identity”, AdAge)

 Workplace Design